pyTooling/Actions/doc/JobTemplate/Release/PublishReleaseNotes.rst

 :Description:     The given replacements are used to replace placeholders in :ref:`JOBTMPL/PublishReleaseNotes/Input/description`,
                   :ref:`JOBTMPL/PublishReleaseNotes/Input/description_file`, :ref:`JOBTMPL/PublishReleaseNotes/Input/description_footer`. |br|
                   See :ref:`JOBTMPL/PublishReleaseNotes/ReleaseNotes` for more details.
-:Example:         The following example replaces the placeholder ``%version%`` with the actual version number (infered
+:Example:         The following example replaces the placeholder ``%version%`` with the actual version number (inferred
                   from tag name by :ref:`JOBTMPL/PrepareJob`.

                   .. code-block:: yaml